Atlantis (1913 film): American distribution

 Distribution of the film in the United States began in 1914 through the Great Northern Film Company.
 Like many American films of the time, Atlantis was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required cuts in two scenes with nude statues where the sex was visible.

 Restored version

 Atlantis was restored and released on laserdisc in 1993 and in DVD format in 2005.
 The restoration was created through a high definition scan of a restored negative and the tinting was recreated using an abbreviated version from The National Film Center in Japan.

-The restored version also was made with combined subtitles in Danish and English.
+The restored version also was made with combined intertitles in Danish and English.
 Extra material on the DVD included the two-minute alternative ending originally filmed for Russian audiences and the 15-minute surviving fragment of August Blom's and Holger-Madsen's 1914 film Liebelei.